 (iv) we are required to do so by law or by the operator of the New Payments Platform.

-(i) the Linked Account for that PayID is closed (unless you are working with us to open another account) or you cease to be authorised to operate the Linked Account;
+(i) if the Linked Account for that PayID is closed (unless you are working with us to open another account) or you cease to be authorised to operate the Linked Account;

-(ii) there is evidence that you no longer have the right to use that PayID or it is no longer in use;
+(ii) if there is evidence that you no longer have the right to use that PayID or it is no longer in use;

-(iv) it has been inactive for 3 months or more and we have been unable to contact you to resolve a conflict with someone else using or attempting to use the same PayID; or
+(iv) if it has been inactive for 3 months or more and we have been unable to contact you to resolve a conflict with someone else using or attempting to use the same PayID; or